How to Get a Wikipedia Page and How to Be Eligible

 6. Write and Format Your Article

-At this point you can start writing.
+At this point, you can start writing.
 Write a neutral, well-sourced article in your sandbox.
 Wikipedia articles should be written in an encyclopedic style, and include appropriate section headings, a lead section summarizing the topic, body sections providing more detailed information, and a reference section listing your sources.
 Familiarize yourself with Wikipedia’s Manual of Style to understand what this means.

 7. Submit Your Draft for Review

-You can just make an article live if you your account has made a few edits.
+You can just make an article live if your account has made a few edits.
 But the way Wikipedia usually wants new article done is by submitting it for review.
 To do this, go through the Articles for Creation process.
 This step involves moving the content from your sandbox to the draft namespace, where experienced editors will review it.

 8. Respond to Feedback and Make Necessary Revisions